Skip to content

 Private Real Estate: Property prices have stabilized after a multi-year decline, helping returns turn positive for the past few quarters.
 Transaction volume remains muted by historical standards, and it may take a few more quarters for sentiment to turn decisively positive, but we believe the longer-term outlook remains strong for key real estate sectors based on supply-demand imbalances.

 Commodities: We have a constructive outlook, supported by positive roll yields, a weaker US dollar, and a resilient growth backdrop even in the face of tariff uncertainty.
+Momentum remains slightly positive at the index level as well.
 Gold retains structural support from elevated central-bank purchases and ongoing geopolitical risks, enhancing its traditional safe-haven role.
 Industrial metals appear well positioned as supply disruptions and infrastructure demand drive tighter balances.
 Meanwhile, energy markets face oversupply challenges, but we see this risk as largely priced in.
 We believe commodities can serve as a valuable allocation amid inflation uncertainty, particularly as goods prices remain sticky.

 Hedge Strategies